List of governors of Minnesota

 The governor of Minnesota is the head of government of the U.S. state of Minnesota.
 The governor is the head of the executive branch of Minnesota's state government and is charged with enforcing state laws.

 There have been 41 governors of the state; one, Rudy Perpich, served non-consecutive terms.
 Minnesota Territory had three governors appointed by the president of the United States; the first, Alexander Ramsey, would later be state governor.

+A total of five political parties have had governors as members.
+The Minnesota Democratic Party, the Republican Party of Minnesota, the Minnesota Farmer-Labor Party, the Minnesota Democratic–Farmer–Labor Party, and the Independence Party of Minnesota.
+There have been twenty-six Republicans, six DFLers, four Democrats, three Farmer-Laborites, and one Independence Party member.
+One Democrat, John Lind, was elected on a fusion ticket with the Populist Party.

 The current governor is Tim Walz, a member of the Democratic-Farmer-Labor Party, who took office on January 7, 2019.

 List of governors

 Minnesota Territory

-Minnesota Territory was organized on March 3, 1849.